jeffersonmwanaut/Zana/README.md

 ### Hello world

+Creating a new page is a two-step process:
+1. Create a route: A route is the URL (e.g. /hello-world) to your page and points to a controller.
+2. Create a controller: A controller is the PHP function you write that builds the page.
+You take the incoming request information and use it to create a Zana page object, which can hold HTML, TEXT, JSON or XML content.

+#### Create a route

-1. Open the Main module `./src/Main/Main.php` and add a new route for the Hello world example.
+Open the Main module `./src/Main/Main.php` and add a new route `/hello-world` for the Hello world example.

 ```php
 class Main extends Module
 {